Valpodi/enterprisediodeemulator/README.md

 To build the docker containers behind a firewall, proxy information can be added to the docker container by adding the appropriate files to the `rootfs_template` folder.
 For example, to add a PyPI mirror, create a custom pip.conf file and place here: `rootfs_template/etc/pip.conf`.

-The Oakdoor Enterprise Diode supports a maTo match the Oakdoor Enterprise Diode, you may need to reconfigure the mtu for the docker daemon as follows:
+The Oakdoor Enterprise Diode supports an mtu up to 9000 bytes.
+To match the Oakdoor Enterprise Diode, you may need to reconfigure the mtu for the docker daemon as follows:
 On your host machine, in `/etc/docker/daemon.json` add:

 `{"mtu": 9000}`